 Glenveagh National Park and Castle

 One of Irelands six national parks, Glenveagh National Park has woodlands, walking trails, Castle with visitor centre and car park and Glenveagh Castle gardens.
-The Glenveagh Castle can be found at the centre of the park at the edgle of Lough Veagh – A late 19th century mansion, built as a hunting lodge.
+Glenveagh Castle is located in the middle of the park, on the edge of Lough Veagh.
+Their perfect resource is at Hunters Halt, where this late 19th-century house was built as a hunting lodge.

 Lurgybrack Open Farm

 Lurgybrack Farm is one of Donegals most popular family fun days out!
 An open farm for all the family!
 It has a host of farm animals that the families can meet face to face, an array of outdoor and indoor play areas!
 Tea room, outdoor picnic areas, parties for kids and no day is complete there without the tractor ride around the farm!
 Do not miss this if you are travelling with little ones!!!